 L-R Oni, Charlotte Blake Alston, Jawara Bishop, Thelma Robinson, Abiodun, Pauline Cohen, Atiya Ola, Doni Johnson & Ron Carter

 Telling "Little Apple Tree" - New Jersey Storytelling Festival at Grounds For Sculpture, NJ 2016

 "Cause your a shinning star, no matter who you are" Maurice White of Earth, Wind & Fire

 "My greatest desire as a storyteller & poet, is to share stories and poetry which highlight the fruitages of the spirit in all humankind: Love ~ Joy ~ Peace ~ Patience ~ Kindness ~ Goodness ~ Faith ~ Mildness ~ Self-control and I may add: Self Esteem...sprinkled with reflections of life lessons and laughter.
-I also enjoy retelling & creating stories rooted in connecting community & cultures."
+I also enjoy retelling & creating stories rooted in connecting local communities & world cultures."

 Recorded at Tobago Library Services Children's Storytelling Room, Trinidad & Tobago 2017

 "Thank you so much for coming to our group--you are truly a find and I am glad Philly's CSP (Community Support Program) found you.
 You are a talented, warm and generous spirit and you were so understanding of our community.
 Bless you.

 Michelle Davis, MBA